w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Provide examples of complex images and graphics, such as charts, diagrams, maps, and infographics.
 Refer back to [Designer Module 1: Visual Design, Topic: Color](/curricula/designer-modules/visual-design/#topic-use-of-color).
-Explain that they must have a color contrast ratio of at least 3:1, as they are necessary to understand the content.
-For references on how to provide complex graphics that meet the required color contrast ratio, see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
+Explain that they must have a contrast ratio of at least 3:1, as they are necessary to understand the content.
+For references on how to provide complex graphics that meet the required contrast ratio, see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Explain that complex images must also have text descriptions that allow people who don’t see them to understand and interact with the image content.
 Explain that providing these text alternatives is a designers' responsibility, whereas providing the text descriptions is a responsibility shared with the content author.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Have students add complex images to a website, such as charts or diagrams, and ensure they have the required color contrast.
+* Practical &mdash; Have students add complex images to a website, such as charts or diagrams, and ensure they have the required contrast ratio.
 Assess how students understand the contrast requirements for complex images.
 * Practical &mdash; Have students cooperate with developers and content authors to implement a map that can be understood and effectively used by all.
 Assess how students identify the need for text alternatives for complex images and cooperate with other team members to ensure such alternatives are effective.

 {% include excol.html type="end" %}